 Once you have some knowledge about how petrochemicals are made, and where they end up, you will be in a better position to look at the supply chain and trade flows.
 A better understanding will allow you to identify new opportunities.

-There are pros and cons of spot and term contracts, and each company will need to find a balance between these contracts depending on their own risk profile.
+There are pros and cons of spot and term contracts, and each company will need to find a balance between these contracts depending on its own risk profile.
 Before entering a new market to start a production facility, for example, trading could be the best way to get to know the players and understand the trade flows.

 Buyers and sellers need to define the responsibilities and obligations for the transport of the goods covered in the commercial agreement.
 Incoterms are all the possible ways of distributing these responsibilities and obligations between the seller and the buyer.